PicsArt/cppbind/docs/05_detailed_info/02_proj_config.rst

           action: gen_method
           throws: no_throw

-IEGEN also supports the structure with the nested form of definition, where **::** symbols are used as the sign of a sub section:
+IEGEN also supports the structure with nested form of definition, where **::** symbols are used as the sign of a subsection:

 .. code-block:: yaml